-- 7.1 Our conclusion is that there has been a failure by Councillor Cunnington to comply with paragraph 1 (Respect) of the Council's Code of Conduct in respect of Complaint 2. - 7.2 Our conclusion is that there has not been a failure by Councillor Cunnington to comply with paragraphs, 2.1 (Bullying) and 5 (Disrepute) of the Council's Code of Conduct. - 7.3 We have also concluded that there has been a failure by Councillor Cunnington to comply with paragraph 8.2 of the Council's Code of Conduct in that he has failed to co-operate with the investigation.
+- 7.1 Our conclusion is that Councillor Cunnington has failed to comply with paragraph 1 (Respect) of the Code of Conduct. - 7.2 Our conclusion is that Councillor Cunnington has not failed to comply with paragraph 5 (Disrepute) of the Code of Conduct. - 7.3 In addition, our conclusion is that there has been a failure by Councillor Cunnington to comply with paragraph 8.2 of the Council's Code of Conduct in that he has failed to cooperate with the investigation.